Cocaine

 Phenacetin

 Phenacetin is an aminophenol derivative that was used to treat pain and reduce fever until 1986.
 Due to its carcinogenic and particularly kidney-damaging effects in combination with other painkillers, it was withdrawn from the market.
-Phenacetin has a slightly euphoric and stimulating effect and is presumably therefore used as an extender.
+Phenacetin has a slightly euphoric and stimulating effect and is presumably therefore used as a cutting agent.

 In the Andean countries of South America - where the coca bush originated - coca leaves have been consumed for centuries for religious, mystical, social and medicinal reasons.
 The consumption of coca leaves increases stamina, suppresses hunger and increases well-being.
 The psychoactive substance of the coca bush was first chemically isolated by Albert Niemann in the middle of the 19th century.